Zakiyi/Git-tutorial-notes/README.md

 git status            # checking the status of files,
                         <options> -s get simplified output

-git add               # takes a picture of what all your files look like at current moment,
+git add               # takes a picture of what the files look like at current moment, and
-                        and add snapshots to staging area.
-                      # exactly, stores a reference to that snapshot.
+                        add snapshots to staging area. more exactly, stores a reference to that snapshot.

 git commit            # records the snapshot you set up in your staging area, adds it to repository
                         <options> -a stage every file that is already tracked before doing the commit